 It’s another way to set boundaries — if you go to grab just any mug from the kitchen, you might end up doing the dishes.
 Then vacuuming.
 Then you notice the fridge could use a cleaning.
 There goes the morning.
 Your to-do list may be done, but your work hasn’t been.

 Ann admits that she still has trouble with blurring boundaries, saying, “I’ll do stuff ‘on my way’ to something else, which isn’t very efficient.
 I’m my own worst enemy.
 I have to stick to the schedule that I’ve laid out and not just do a little bit more X, which accumulates over the course of the day.
 This becomes an extra hour of work or my brain is still at work when I’m off work.
 One thing I’m doing to figure this out is telling my family ‘I can do two loads of laundry and the dishes, and everything else you’re responsible for,’ etc.”

 Despite the fact that the pandemic sent millions of workers home, many still seem to mistake working from home for “funemployment.”
 Anyone who works from home is used to the endless requests for favors during the work day.

 Yes, your work-from-home job might be flexible, but you might also be expected to observe the exact same hours as the rest of your team.

 Practice the following and don’t worry that someone won’t like you if you say: “No, I can’t pick you up from the airport or watch your kid or attend your community theater matinee.
 I’m happy to do so once I’m off work!”

 Find Your WFH Community

-You can even make an event out of it, like spending the first half of the day on usual work and the second half of the day taking an online course together, workshopping your portfolios, or generally investing in your careers.
+You can even make an event out of it, like spending the first half of the day on usual work and the second half of the day taking an online course together (like Skillcrush’s Break Into Tech Course 😉), workshopping your portfolios, or generally investing in your careers.